wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/powerapps-customize/includes/2-powerapps-explore.md

 PowerApps has a variety of gallery types beyond the default vertical orientation.

 - Try the horizontal orientation to see how it changes the look of your app.
-You'll see more ways to control layout later in this section.
+You'll see more ways to control layout later in this unit.

 ![PowerApps gallery options](../media/powerapps-galleries.png)